jacobjohnxn/vehicle-ai-violation-detection/README.md

 # Vehicle Violation Detection System

-This project is a Vehicle Violation Detection System that identifies traffic violations such as missing helmets and triple riding on motorcycles, using computer vision techniques.
+This project is a Vehicle Violation Detection System that identifies traffic violations such as missing helmets and triple riding on motorcycles, using yolov8.
 It includes two main components:

 you can download my custom trained yolo models from: https://drive.google.com/drive/folders/1T7j03oBzUlBEAtS2aVXxLMTmpygHzoDK?usp=sharing